igor-makarov/IsSwiftLikeRust/features/const-eval.md

     status: supported
     details: https://doc.rust-lang.org/reference/const_eval.html
 excerpt: >-
-  Constant evaluation allows the compiler to calculate the value of constants during compilation, thus providing the compiler with information that can be used for additional type safety and optimization.
+  Constant evaluation allows the compiler to calculate the value of constants during compilation.

 ---

+This provides the compiler with information that can be used for additional type safety and optimization.

 ## Swift
 In Swift, constant evaluation support is in its early stages.
 [SE-0359] aims to formalize the use of `@const` attribute on declarations to signify that they can be determined during compilation.
 The compiler verifies that this is the case.
 The `@const` attribute can be applied to: